BEAM, the International Space Station's new expandable habitat module, is open for business.

 Here's a video from NASA's Johnson Space Center showing the initial ingress:

-BEAM ingress with astronaut Jeff Williams NASA Johnson
+BEAM ingress with astronaut Jeff Williams Video: NASA Johnson

 Williams and Skripochka wore face masks as they entered, which is standard procedure for initial inspections of cargo ships visiting the station.
 The duo collected an air sample, exited, and then re-entered to start gathering sensor data that was captured during the module's expansion on May 26 and 28.